amandafrench/resilientdh/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.11.3.3 =
+*	Added compatibility to import levels from Indeed Ultimate Membership Pro
+*	Fixed role problems when importing

+= 1.11.3.2 =
+*	Patreon link included and some other improvements to make easier support this develop
+*	Deprecated notices included about SMTP settings in this plugin

 = 1.11.3.1 =
 *	Thanks to Sebastian Mellmann(@xenator) a bug have been solved in password management in new users